sgunyon/checker/README.md

 inside the loop, the parse_data method parses the history file and returns a dictionary. regex seemed the most expedient way to parse the data in the history files. it also provided a convenient way to filter out noise. after parsing, the resulting dictionary is passed to the consistency method.

-each module-specific method inside of the Consistency class contains logic for evaluating the data. the consistency method acts as a dispatch to route the input, call module-specific methods, and return an output that is later printed. i strongly considered calling the consistency method 'route-put', as it both routes data to other methods, and outputs the final evaluation.
+each module-specific method inside of the Consistency class contains logic for evaluating the data. the consistency method acts as a dispatch to route input, call module-specific methods, and print the output. i strongly considered calling the consistency method 'route_put', as it both routes data to other methods, and outputs the final evaluation.

 ### output

-it is ugly. while processing each module's output from the history file, the consistency method populates an output dictionary. this dictionary is crudely printed to console. quick and dirty and dirty.
+it is ugly. while processing each module's output from the history file, the consistency method populates an output dictionary. i made this an ordered dictionary for my own sanity while testing. this dictionary is crudely printed to console. quick and dirty and dirty.

+all modules
+- time: included for organization and readability
+- module: included to track what data should be presented

+topology/live_node modules
+- cluster_state: only presets for topology modules, logs node count
+- live_nodes: presents for both topology and live_node modules. reflects live nodes available, going forward
+- report: presents only on topology or live_node modules that fail.

+read/write modules
+- consistency: presents on all reads and writes. compares consistency level requested with cluster state.
+- data validation: presents only on successful reads. confirms whether or not a read had previous been written (attempted or successful)
+- log validation: presents on all writes and successful reads, confirms whether a read or write, failing it's consistency level check, logs a failure

 ### strengths and weaknesses

 strengths

 - fairly intuitive
-- names reflect functionality (idiomatic)
+- names reflect functionality
-- runs in python2 and python3 (output format may vary)
+- runs in python2 and python3

 weaknesses